-Because this program begins at such an early age, the role of the parent as home teacher is integral to the child's progress.
-Suzuki seeks to develop the whole child; to expand his/her ability to learn, appreciate, and discover the joy of music.
+The CIM Suzuki program seeks to expand each child's ability to learn, appreciate and discover the joy of music.
 Once the fundamental playing skills have been established, creative music theory is added to teach the basics in reading music.